AnteDujic/pands-project2021/README.md

 # PROJECT
 ## AUTHOR: ANTE DUJIC

+This repository contains the code written as a project for Programing and Scripting Module.
+The project is to show how Pyton can be used to analyse the Iris flower data set.

 ## **INTRODUCTION**

 The Iris flower data set, aslo called Fisher's Iris data set, is a multivariate data set introduced by the British statistician, eugenicist, and biologist Ronald Fisher in 1936.
 The dataset consists of 150 instances, made up of 50 samples each of 3 species of iris.